Inputs#

 list[int]

-- RATapi.inputs.make_input(project, controls)#
+- ratapi.inputs.make_input(project, controls)#

-Constructs the inputs required for the compiled RAT code using the data defined in the input project and controls.
+Construct the inputs required for the compiled RAT code using the data defined in the input project and controls.

 - Parameters: